petarmaric/pjisp-assignment-template/README.rst

     Targets:
       help              Display this help message
-      init              Initialize the assignment template
+      init              Manually initialize the assignment template
       test-solution     Test your assignment solution
-      assignment-clean  Remove all generated student assignment files assignment-build  Build the student assignment PDF
+      assignment-check  Check the file changes and test the assignment assignment-clean  Remove all generated student assignment files assignment-build  Build the student assignment PDF
       assignment-view   View the student assignment PDF